Large language models for automated scholarly paper review: A survey: Source code and online systems for LLM-driven ASPR

-Source code is critical for researchers and application developers because it allows them to reproduce the methods and results in AI papers~\citep{lin-automatic-2022}.
-This is especially important for ASPR.
-First, unlike theoretical research, ASPR research relies on experiments, which cannot be reproduced without the support of source code.
-Second, when building a complete ASPR process, existing source code can significantly reduce the amount of replication.
-Although some studies have not yet opened source code, they provide online systems that allow us to experience the latest ASPR technology.
-For example, \citet{tyser-ai-2024} have developed three online review systems designed to provide feedback on academic papers, perform trend analysis, and improve the quality of reviews.
-Table~\ref{tab:code-using-llm} summarizes studies with publicly available source code in ASPR-related approaches based on LLMs.
+Source code is critical for researchers and application developers, as it enables the reproduction of the methods and results presented in AI-related research papers~\citep{lin-automatic-2022}.
+This is especially crucial in the context of ASPR.
+Unlike theoretical research, ASPR research relies heavily on empirical experiments and without access to the underlying source code, reproducing these experiments becomes nearly impossible.
+Additionally, when developing a comprehensive ASPR pipeline, leveraging existing source code can significantly reduce the effort required for replication.
+While some studies have yet to release their source code, efforts are conducted to provide online systems that allow users to experience the latest ASPR technologies.
+For instance, \citet{tyser-ai-2024} have developed three online review systems designed to provide feedback on scholarly papers, perform trend analysis, and improve the quality of reviews.
+Table~\ref{tab:code-using-llm} presents a summary of LLM-driven ASPR-related studies that have made their source code publicly available.

-As shown in the table above, researchers have developed a variety of approaches to address subtasks at different stages of the ASPR process, including main review, comment generating, quality assessment of reviews, and author response.
-These approaches take advantage of LLMs strengths in processing long text and multi-round conversation, and they show better performance in most cases compared to traditional NLP baseline models.
-Of note, at the end of 2024, the first open-source ASPR system for multi-module LLM, MAMORX~\citep{taechoyotin-mamorx-2024}, was introduced.
-Simulating key aspects of human review by integrating textual, graphical, and citation concerns and combining them with external knowledge sources gives MAMORX a high chance of winning against human reviewers and baseline models.
+As shown in Table~\ref{tab:code-using-llm}, researchers have developed a variety of approaches to address subtasks at different stages within the ASPR process, including screening, main review, comment generation and author response.
+These approaches leverage the strengths of LLMs in processing long-text multi-turn conversation, outperforming traditional NLP baseline models in most cases.
+Notably, at the end of 2024, the first open-source multi-module LLM-driven ASPR system, MAMORX~\citep{taechoyotin-mamorx-2024}, was introduced.
+By integrating textual, graphical, and citation concerns with external knowledge sources, MAMORX effectively simulates key aspects of human review.
+This comprehensive approach gives it a strong advantage over both human reviewers and baseline models.